drogonframework/drogon-docs/ENG-18-Testing-Framework.md

 ### Asynchronous testing

 Drogon is a asynchronous web framework.
-It only follows DrogonTest supports testing asynchronou functions.
-DrogonTest trackes the testing context through the `TEST_CTX` variable.
+It only follows DrogonTest supports testing asynchronous functions.
+DrogonTest tracks the testing context through the `TEST_CTX` variable.
 Simply capture the variable **by value**.
-For example, testing if a remote API is successful and retuns a JSON.
+For example, testing if a remote API is successful and returns a JSON.

 ```c++
 DROGON_TEST(RemoteAPITest)